 Michelle Byrd, MA, NCC, LPC; Tiffany Fang, NCC, LPC; & Dennis Nguyen, LCSW

-This session offers a starting point for further conversation.
-Facilitated by three BIPOC clinicians who provide BIPOC-centered therapy and work for an organization committed to institutional anti-racism, the workshop will provide coping skills and strategies to identify and understand race-based traumatic stress.
-Facilitators will structure the guided discussion to model strategies for affirming BIPOC faculty and staff experiences while highlighting resources for getting support.
+This session also offered a starting point for further conversation.
+This session was facilitated by three BIPOC clinicians who provide BIPOC-centered therapy in their daily practice.
+The workshop also provided coping skills and strategies to identify and understand race-based traumatic stress.
+Additionally, the facilitators structured guided meditation as a model strategy for affirming BIPOC faculty and staff experiences while highlighting additional healing resources and trauma support.

 An Introduction to the Foundation of Race and Racism

 This session explored the foundations of racism, both historically and culturally, and its 21st-century implications.
 Data was used to establish the reality of the disadvantages in our country for many historically underrepresented and marginalized communities.
 Participants briefly examined the difficulty of cross-cultural communication, and they were encouraged to consider how this might cause individuals to interpret situations and expressions differently.

 Addressing Systemic Racism through Critical and Compassionate Classrooms

 Participants explored liberatory, engaging, critical, and culturally sustaining pedagogies to combat systematic racism in course development and implementation.
 Participants also discussed how power, privilege, and positionality are often enacted in classrooms.
 Additionally, some of the methodologies for creating compassionate classroom environments where all students belong and can take intellectual risks were highlighted.

 Breaking Ground: Building a New Foundation as an Anti-Racist Campus